Personal Finance

 You may be surprised to learn that the foundation of growing wealth is actually saving money and investing it—not using any secret tricks to get you there.
 You don’t have to win the lottery, pick the next hot stock, or get involved in a multi-level marketing (MLM) venture.
 In fact, I suggest you don’t try to hit it rich by doing any of those things because they’re all next to impossible.

 Instead, I educated myself about personal finance, saving, and investing.
-And now we will never have to go without again.
+And now the kids and I will never have to go without again.

-My personal goal is to show you just how easy it can be to pull yourself out of financial disaster and into financial security once you put your mind to it.
+My personal goal is to show you just how easy it can be to pull yourself out of financial ruin and into financial security once you set your mind to it.
 In fact, something as simple as understanding the meaning of an emergency fund and how to invest in one can actually be your one-way ticket to wealth.

 Brooke’s Top Pick for an Emergency Fund Dashboard